cloudb2/processus/docs/user-guide.md

  * toExclude
  *
  * INPUT
- * @param task.data.expectations is an object consisting of expects. e.g.
+ * @param task.parameters.expectations is an object consisting of expects. e.g.
      [expect function]{
        "object": [object to test],
        "value":  [value to expect],